MartinAstro/GravNN/README.md

 The `Examples` directory provides a set of minimal example scripts that leverage the core components of `GravNN` package to train a PINN and visualize some basic performance metrics.

-> :earth_americas: **If you are only interested in running a PINN gravity model (not training)**: please see the [GravityModel](https://www.github.com/joma5012/GravityModels) repository / pip package which has a collection of pre-trained PINN-GMs available for use alongside other popular gravity models of note.
+> :earth_americas: **If you are only interested in running a PINN gravity model (not training)**: the [GravityModel](https://www.github.com/joma5012/GravityModels) repository will have a collection of pre-trained PINN-GMs available on June of 2023 with the official release of PINN-GM-III.
+In the meantime the spherical harmonic, polyhedral, and point mass models are currently available.

 The `Scripts` directory provides a collection of python scripts and notebooks which make use of the components in `GravNN` for various research tasks.
 Given that, please note that this directory is under development and is currently used for exclusively for research -- not production.
 As such, not all scripts will work out of the box.
 Future releases will address these issues.
 If you do want to explore around in spite of this, I recommend starting from `Scripts/Networks/train_tensorflow_2.py` and traversing the GravNN package from there.